Image 1 of 1

 IT'S BEAUTIFUL HERE, ISN'T IT ... - Luigi Ghirri

-Luigi Ghirri was an outstanding photographer and writer whose exceptionally rich and diverse career seems to offer a lesson in the contemporary history of photography.
-Although well known in his native Italy, Ghirri has not yet received the international recognition his work deserves—perhaps due to his untimely death.
-It's Beautiful Here, Isn't It, the first book devoted to Ghirri in the United States, will help to establish him as the major artist he was.
-With astonishing foresight, Ghirri shared the sensibility of the movements that would become New Color and New Topography in the United States, even before they were named.
-Like his counterparts in Italian cinema, Ghirri considered the local and the universal to be inseparable, and the polarities of life—love and hate, present and past—to be equally fascinating.
-Unsurprisingly, his interests spanned all the arts: he worked in Giorgio Morandi's studio and with architect Aldo Rossi, while influencing a whole generation of photographers, including Olivo Barbieri and Martin Parr.
-This dynamic new book includes a selection of Ghirri's essays published in English for the first time, as well as a selective chronology.
+Luigi Ghirri was an outstanding photographer and writer whose career, marked by exceptional richness and diversity, seems to offer a lesson in the contemporary history of photography.
+Although well-known in his native Italy, Ghirri has not yet received the international recognition his work deserves—perhaps due to his untimely death.
+It's Beautiful Here, Isn't It, the first book dedicated to Ghirri in the United States, will help establish him as the major artist he was.
+With astonishing foresight, Ghirri shared the sensibility of the movements that would become the New Color and New Topography movements in the United States, even before they were named.
+Like his counterparts in Italian cinema, Ghirri viewed the local and the universal as inseparable, and the polarities of life—love and hate, present and past—as equally fascinating.
+Unsurprisingly, his interests spanned all the arts: he worked in Giorgio Morandi’s studio and with architect Aldo Rossi, while influencing an entire generation of photographers, including Olivo Barbieri and Martin Parr.
+This dynamic new volume includes a selection of Ghirri’s essays published in English for the first time, as well as a selective chronology.

 Aperture, 2008